savonet/book/language.md

 (float, source('a)) -> source('a)
 ```

-sot that we can use to have a radio consisting of a microphone input amplified
+so that we can use it to have a radio consisting of a microphone input amplified
 by a factor 1.2 by

 ```liquidsoap